djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 ![Spatial leakage](../../assets/spatial_statistics/spatial_validation/06_spatial_leakage.png)

----

-## 25. Preprocessing must be fold-specific
+## Preprocessing must be fold-specific

-The same rule applies to ordinary preprocessing.
+The same principle applies to ordinary preprocessing.

 If a transformation is estimated from data, it belongs inside the resampling loop.